Azure Monitoring Tools

 What is Microsoft Azure?

 Microsoft Azure is a public cloud computing service created by Microsoft in 2008 that is used for building, testing, deploying, and managing applications and services through data centers.
-Azure provides platform as a service (PaaS), software as a service (SaaS), and infrastructure as a service (IaaS).
-It can be used for a plethora of services including virtual computing, storage, networking, analytics, and more.
+The Azure monitor provides platform as a service (PaaS), software as a service (SaaS), and infrastructure as a service (IaaS).
+It can be used for a plethora of services including virtual computing, storage, networking, analytics, application performance monitoring, and more.

 What is Azure monitoring?

 Azure monitoring enables you to have a clear view of your entire Azure infrastructure and services.
-The main components of Azure monitoring involve the telemetric data stores containing detailed metrics and logs that come about by using runbook automation.
+The main components of Azure monitoring involve the telemetric data stores containing detailed metrics and logs for virtual machines that come about by using runbook automation.

 Metrics consist of numerical values that relate to an aspect of a system at a specific time.
 However, logs are records that may contain multiple kinds of data that are made up of different qualifiers that can be combined to create robust analysis across many diverse paths.